haligonda/haligonda.github.io/_posts/2022-1-24-OnDating.md

 **Get Online**

 An easy way to acquire more "micromarriages" by drawing more samples from the heavy tailed distribution of potential life partners is online dating!
 It does not need to be mutually exclusive from meeting people through friends/life events.
-In fact it is complimentary because it will expose you to all sorts of people from very different social graphs you may otherwise *never* meet.
+In fact it is complimentary because it will expose you to all sorts of people from very different social graphs you may otherwise *never* meet (note that this can be a great or terrible thing).

 Also, if you still think that online dating is weird or unpopular then I've got news for you: